curiousjp/a1111_prompt_kaleidoscope/README.md

 ## overview
 This program generates random prompts by combining JSON documents containing information about a proposed generation (called a 'generation shell'), running functions over this shell that represent 'scenarios', applying further but less state-oriented modifications known as 'decorations', and finally rendering the shell into a string compatible with a1111's 'prompts from file or textbox' script or my own [a1111_xyzabc](https://github.com/curiousjp/a1111_xyzabc). 'scenarios' and 'decorations' use a simple plug-in style architecture, and a hook system provides additional control.

-The plug-in system revolves around dynamically loading python code and running the functions found within - you should never install a plugin that you have not either written or read and completely understood.
-There is no sandboxing.
+The plug-in system revolves around dynamically loading python code and running the functions found within - you should never install a plugin unless you either wrote it yourself or you have read it from end to end and understand everything it does.
+There is no sandboxing unless you provide it yourself.

-The ability to inspect the terms of the prompt as it is created and to carry out flow control accordingly provides some advantages compared to existing wildcard solutions.
-A number of additional options are also provided to further permute the generated prompts.
+The ability to inspect the terms of the prompt as it is created and to carry out control flow decisions accordingly provides some advantages compared to existing wildcard solutions.
+A large number of additional options are also provided to further permute the generated prompts.

 ## example
 ```